 We derive a significant portion of our sales from our software-based connectivity products.
 We expect margins on newly introduced products generally to be higher than our existing products.
 However, due in part to the competitive pricing pressures that affect our products and in part to increasing component and manufacturing costs, we expect margins from both existing and future products to decrease over time.
 In addition, licensing revenues from our products historically have provided higher margins than our product sales.
-Changes in the mix of products as compared to licensing revenues will cause our quarterly results to vary and could result in a decrease in gross margins and net income.
+Changes in the mix of products sold and the percentage of our sales in any quarter attributable to products as compared to licensing revenues will cause our quarterly results to vary and could result in a decrease in gross margins and net income.